Water Chemistry Water Chemistry — Can You Store Pool Chemicals in an Outdoor Shed? Safety Guide

 Inventory Management

 Rotate your chemical stock using the "first in, first out" principle.
-Liquid chlorine typically loses 1-3% of available chlorine per month under proper storage conditions but degrades faster in heat.
+Liquid chlorine typically loses roughly 20% of its available chlorine per month at room temperature (down to about half-strength in three months), and degrades faster in heat.
 Check expiration dates monthly and consult manufacturer specifications to verify effectiveness during storage.

 Safety Equipment